-Know a certain animal that your vet tech loves?
+Know a specific animal that your vet tech loves?
 Do they have a cherished pet of their own?
 Customize socks, mugs, stickers, phone cases, leggings, sports bras, zip pouches, swimsuits, devotional candles, and more with the face or photo of your vet tech’s favorite pet.
 As a bonus, Arm The Animals (ATA) uses the proceeds to help support the missions and increase the impact of animal welfare organizations.

 A vet tech who loves animals probably can’t have enough shirts with animals on them.
 You can choose to go scholarly with a cat reading a book; heartwarming with adorable pandas; absolutely stunning with an arara bird; or even mythical with a unicorn shirt.
-While the choices for which animal shirts to buy are endless, these particular animal t-shirts are made from 100 percent cotton and recycled materials, respect environmental ecosystems, and benefit women-owned business in developing nations.
+While the choices for animal shirts to buy are endless, these animal t-shirts are made from 100 percent cotton and recycled materials, respect environmental ecosystems, and benefit women-owned businesses in developing nations.

 Vet tech life is busy, busy, busy.
 Preparing healthy, wholesome meals can be challenging.
 Save the vet tech the time, effort, and energy involved in cooking by giving them the gift of pre-cooked meals.
 Select the meals for them and send it to their job as a surprise, or buy them a gift certificate and let them hand-select the meals on their own.
 Vegetarian options are available, as are sides and breakfast.